Kristfur/battleships/README.md

 # Technologies
 - Codeanywhere
-    - The website was developed using [Codeanywhere](https://app.codeanywhere.com/).
+    - The game was developed using [Codeanywhere](https://app.codeanywhere.com/).

 - GitHub
     - The source code is hosted on [GitHub](https://github.com/Kristfur/battleships).

 - Git
-    - Used for version control during the development of the website.
+    - Used for version control during the development of the game.

 - Python
     - Python was the main language used